 “Alabama's gotten me so upset/Tennessee made me lose my rest/And everybody knows about Mississippi Goddam,” she sang.

 Some say that the song was banned in Southern radio stations because “goddam” was in the title.
-But other argue that the subject matter is what caused the stations to return the records cracked in half.
+But others argue that the subject matter is what caused the stations to return the records cracked in half.

 Head wraps, bold jewelry, and floor-skimming sheaths were all part of Simone’s stylish rotation.
 In 1967, she wore the same black crochet fishnet jumpsuit with flesh-colored lining for the entire year.
 Not only did it give off the illusion of her being naked, but “I wanted people to remember me looking a certain way,” she said.
 “It made it easier for me.”

-New York City, Liberia, Barbados, England, Belgium, France, Switzerland and the Netherlands were all places that Simone called home.
+New York City, Liberia, Barbados, England, Belgium, France, Switzerland, and the Netherlands were all places that Simone called home.
 She died at her home in Southern France, and her ashes were scattered in several African countries.

 During the late '60s, Simone and her second husband Andrew Stroud lived next to Malcolm X and his family in Mount Vernon, New York.
 He wasn't her only famous pal.
 Simone was very close with playwright Lorraine Hansberry.
 After Hansberry’s death, Simone penned “To Be Young, Gifted and Black” in her honor, a tribute to Hansberry's play of the same title.
-Simone even struck up with a brief friendship with David Bowie in the mid-70s, who called her every night for a month to offer his advice and support.
+Simone even struck up a brief friendship with David Bowie in the mid-1970s, who called her every night for a month to offer his advice and support.

-In 2010, an 8-foot sculpture of Eunice Waymon was erected in her hometown of Tyron, North Carolina.
-Her likeness stands tall in Nina Simone plaza, where she’s seated and playing an eternal song on a keyboard that floats in midair.
+In 2010, an 8-foot sculpture of Eunice Waymon was erected in her hometown of Tryon, North Carolina.
+Her likeness stands tall in Nina Simone Plaza, where she’s seated and playing an eternal song on a keyboard that floats in midair.
 Her daughter, Lisa Simone Kelly, gave sculptor Zenos Frudakis some of Simone’s ashes to weld into the sculpture’s bronze heart.
 "It's not something very often done, but I thought it was part of the idea of bringing her home," Frudakis said.